MahmutCanGonul/Unity-Send-Email/README.md

-NOTE YOU CAN ADD RATE FUNCTION FOR USER RATING YOUR APP ON GOOGLE PLAY:
+☑️NOTE YOU CAN ADD RATE FUNCTION FOR USER RATING YOUR APP ON GOOGLE PLAY:

                    Application.OpenURL ("market://details?id=" + Application.productName);